 Like we mentioned in our blog post detailing how to make a correction on your credit report, you should never pay to have a company send you your report.
 In the past, this may have been necessary, but no longer.

-And for more helpful tips and tricks for your finances, take a look at some of the other posts in the weekly Atlas Credit blog!
+And for more helpful tips and tricks for your finances, take a look at some of the other posts in the weekly Atlas Credit blog, such as tips for paying off debt and saving on holiday gifts!